 You're entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies.
-Order online from www.annualcreditreport.com, the only authorized website for free credit reports, or call 1-877-322-8228.
+Starting in 2020, because of the economic impact of COVID-19, the three major credit bureaus have been offering free weekly credit reports.
+Order online from annualcreditreport.com, the only authorized website for free credit reports, or call 1-877-322-8228.
 You will need to provide your name, address, social security number, and date of birth to verify your identity.